I'm Honey!

 The Pain of Estrangement: 8 Years and Counting

 As I have written, I am a mother and grandmother who is estranged from her entire family.
-One daughter led the charge, and due to mother-child loyalty, the others followed.
 It is going on the 8th year, and like you, who are estranged from your family, I have suffered unimaginable grief.

 I was a good mother.
 Do I have regrets?
 Sure.
-But they pale in comparison to the actions of my daughters that are being seen through the eyes of my grandchildren.
+But they pale in comparison to the actions of my daughters who brought their children, my grandchildren into the negative throws of estrangement.

 If this story resonates with you, I am sorry that you, too, are going through this pain.
 Please consider subscribing to my newsletter (click here) where I share more on this topic.